 Walk-ons and Alabama Women's Rowing

-The University of Alabama Rowing Team is in its sixth year as an NCAA Division I program.
+The University of Alabama Rowing Team is in its eighth year as an NCAA Division I program.
 This is a varsity team, not a club sport, but we are always looking for athletic, highly competitive, hard working, dedicated young women to join the Crimson Tide and represent their University in intercollegiate competition.
 Rowing is one of the few sports where you can begin your career in college and go on to enjoy great success at both the national and international level.

 If you think you might be interested in trying out for UA the women's rowing team and are a Freshmen or Sophomore, we encourage you to read through the Frequently Asked Questions (FAQ) below and then fill out the

 NOTICE: If you are a student-athlete enrolled at another four-year institution or if you have been enrolled at another four-year institution in the last year (Division I, II or III), NCAA rules and regulations strictly prohibit us from having any communication with you, directly or indirectly, until that institution grants our institution permission to contact you or until you enroll full-time at the University of Alabama.
 You may obtain this permission to contact at the compliance office of your current or previous institution.

 What do I need to know?

 - Walk-on athletes are not expected to know how to row.
 We teach you everything.

 - This is Division I athletics, not a club sport.